codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   * `<helm-repo-chart-name>` is the name of the repo in which to add the Helm chart, and is either `cf-gitops-runtime` which is the default, or any custom name you define.
   * `--wait` waits until all the pods are up and running for the deployment.

+### After running quick install

+For _Side-by-Side installation only_:

+* **Remove Rollouts controller deployment**
+  After confirming successful installation, remove the duplicate Argo Rollouts controller deployment to avoid having two controllers in the cluster.

+  >**IMPORTANT**:
+    Make sure to remove only the `deployment` and not the CRDs.
+Removing the CRDs also removes Rollout objects and causes downtime for workloads.

+* **Migrate existing Argo CD applications to GitOps** To commit applications to Git Sources,